jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_lambda.rs` - An example of using the new Excel LAMBDA() function with the rust_xlsxwriter library.

+* `app_macros.rs` - An example of adding macros to an `rust_xlsxwriter`
+  file using a VBA macros file extracted from an existing Excel xlsm file.
+  The `vba_extract` utility (https://crates.io/crates/vba_extract) can be
+  used to extract the `vbaProject.bin` file.

 * `app_merge_range.rs` - An example of creating merged ranges in a worksheet using the rust_xlsxwriter library.